Minox B

 The shutter

 To produce a well defined, correctly exposed picture, the film must absorb a definite amount of light.
 The less light comes from the picture area, the longer this light must act on the film -- the shutter must stay open for a longer time.
 Very bright scenes require only a short shutter speed.
 This length of "exposure" is regulated with the larger dial on the control panel of your MINOX.
-You can set the shutter while the camera is still closed, or after it has been opened, whether the shutter is cocked nor not.
+You can set the shutter while the camera is still closed, or after it has been opened, whether the shutter is wound nor not.

 To set the shutter speed, place the thumb on the knurled centre of the shutter speed dial while holding the forefinger under the camera and, with the other hand, turn the camera.
 (See illustration).
 It's really very easy.
 The engraved figures represent fractions of a second: 2 indicates l/2 second, 1000 is 1/1000 second, etc.